Nine years ago today, I left China for a flight to Singapore to attend high school.

 I’m not saying that each binary is good or bad.
 But I would argue that today’s world needs more of the second kind: people who are (or at least make an effort to be) well-versed in both Chinese and American culture, and who serve as a bridge between the world’s two superpowers.

 As Chinese people living overseas, we uniquely have a linguistic, cultural, and ethnic affinity with a nation that is becoming a game-changer in the world today.
 The ability to understand, explain, and interpret China to a non-Chinese audience will be one of the most prized skills in the decades to come.
 This is why I have made a resolution to read Chinese news voraciously, visit China regularly, and make the most of this privilege.

 I used to think that I’m unlucky to be Chinese.
 Nine years later, I feel like the lucky one.

 Want to stay in touch with China’s tech industry?
-I curate a weekly email newsletter on tech trends in China for GGV Capital.
-Subscribe at 996.ggvc.com.
+I curate a weekly email newsletter on tech trends in China for GGV Capital, and co-host a podcast on the same topic.
+Subscribe and listen at 996.ggvc.com.

 Here is a list of resources that I have found helpful for staying in touch with what’s happening in China.